 - The result of the last critical stage inspection of the completed building or part. - The results of critical stage and mandatory inspections during construction.
-Depending on the results of inspections, more robust evidence may be required to satisfy particular matters. - Whether compliance action has been taken during construction such as development control orders issued by a local council. - · Other facts or information that the certifier has become aware of during construction. - Complaints made by the public.
+Depending on the results of inspections, more robust evidence may be required to satisfy particular matters. - Comments or recommendations by Fire and Rescue NSW. - Whether compliance action has been taken during construction such as development control orders issued by a local council. - Other facts or information that the certifier has become aware of during construction. - Complaints made by the public.